SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/external-sharing-reports.md

 These reports can be used to **optimize and keep track of externally shared content, links and external users with access to your Microsoft 365**.

-In order to access an external sharing report complete the following steps:
+To access an external sharing report, complete the following steps:

  * **Click the Reports tile**; located on the SysKit Point home screen.
  * **Select the External Sharing category in the filter**; it can be found in the upper left corner.